 ACOG proposed that disorders included in ECS panels should have a carrier frequency of 1/100 or greater, detrimental impact on quality of life and a well-defined phenotype.
-Balzotti et al. (2020) utilized a ClinGen framework to determine clinical validity of gene-disease relationship for 208 autosomal recessive and X-linked conditions offered at commercially available ECS panels by Myriad Women's Health (Foresight) and Baylor Genetics (GeneAware).
-100% of conditions met the evidence threshold for supporting a gene-disease association.
-98% (203/208) reached the strongest (definitive) level of gene-disease association; of the remaining 5, 4 were classified as moderate evidence and one was classified as having limited evidence.
-Twenty-one gene-disease pairs were curated independently by Myriad and Baylor to determine level of concordance of classification between the two laboratories.
+Balzotti et al. (2020) utilized a ClinGen framework to determine clinical validity of gene-disease relationship for 208 autosomal recessive and X-linked conditions offered in commercially-available ECS panels by Myriad Women's Health (Foresight) and Baylor Genetics (GeneAware).
+All conditions met the evidence threshold for supporting a gene-disease association.
+Ninety-eight percent of conditions (203/208) reached the strongest (definitive) level of gene-disease association; of the remaining five, four were classified as having moderate evidence and one was classified as having limited evidence.
+Twenty-one gene-disease pairs were curated independently by Myriad and Baylor to determine the level of concordance of classification between the two laboratories.
 The authors surmised that the majority of ECS panel conditions have demonstrable support for gene-disease association which is a crucial component of ECS clinical validity and ACOG-recommended inclusion criteria for ECS panels.
-Limitations include potential inconsistencies in how conditions were categorized, potentially skewing results, and the possibility of the emergence of new evidence that may change the classifications used.
+Limitations included potential inconsistencies in how conditions were categorized (potentially skewing results)(, and the possibility of the emergence of new evidence that may change the classifications used.

-Rosenblum et al. (2020) performed a retrospective study to compare the carrier detection rate between a pan-ethnic panel (87 disorders) and an AJ ethnic-specific panel (18 disorder subset of the pan-ethnic panel) for 2,398 individuals who self-identified as being of AJ descent with no personal or family history of a genetic disorder.
-The pan-ethnic panel assessed 434 targeted, pre-defined variants in 87 genes that cause 87 disorders was tested in 1,150 individuals and the AJ specific panel assessed a subset of 147 variants in 18 genes that cause 18 disorders was tested in 1,248 individuals.
+Rosenblum et al. (2020) performed a retrospective study to compare the carrier detection rate between a pan-ethnic panel (87 disorders) and an AJ ethnic-specific panel (an 18-disorder subset of the pan-ethnic panel) for 2,398 individuals who self-identified as being of AJ descent with no personal or family history of a genetic disorder.
+The pan-ethnic panel, which assessed 434 targeted, pre-defined variants in 87 genes that cause 87 disorders was tested in 1150 individuals, and the AJ-specific panel, assessing a subset of 147 variants in 18 genes that cause 18 disorders, was tested in 1248 individuals.
 The pan-ethnic panel identified 431 individuals (37.5%) as carriers of at least one disorder and 87 of these (76%) were carriers of 2 or more disorders.
-For the AJ panel, 319 (25.6%) individuals were determined to be carriers of at least one disorder and 60 (4.8%) of these individuals are carriers for multiple disorders.
+For the AJ panel, 319 (25.6%) individuals were determined to be carriers of at least one disorder and 60 (4.8%) of these individuals were carriers for multiple disorders.
 The researchers also re-analyzed the pan-ethnic data for the 18 genes in the AJ specific panel for those individuals who were found to be a carrier of one of the 87 genes in the pan-ethnic panel.
 The carrier detection rate would have been 24.3% (280/1,150) and the researchers state that 151 individuals would have been missed for carrier detection.
-The researchers conclude that this data may contribute to further professional discussion on the clinical utility of expanded carrier screens.
+The researchers conclude that this data may contribute to further professional discussion on the clinical utility of ECS.